 Best Environmental Practice PVC

-- Best practice manufacturing
+- Best environmental practice manufacturing

-- Fully independent third party certification compliance
+- Fully independent third-party conformity certification

 - Responsible sourcing of raw materials, and

 - Simple procurement and identification of conforming BEP PVC products

 The health and environmental concerns sometimes associated with PVC are simply not applicable to Australian pipe products:

 - Australian PVC pipe contains no plasticiser, which means no phthalates